alphagov/govuk-developer-docs/source/manual/get-started.html.md

     The GDS CLI repository is private, so you must first [set up your GitHub account](#3-set-up-your-github-account).

-1. Test that both tools work by running `gds --help` and `gds govuk connect --help`.
+1. Test that installation was successful by running `gds --help`  and `gds govuk connect --help`.

     If you see a `fatal: no such path in the working tree` error, that's because you're using ZSH, which has `gds` set up as a Git alias.
 To solve this, you can either:
       - remove that alias by adding `unalias gds` to your `~/.zshrc`